Portrait of Elisabeth Lederer: History

-Serena Lederer with Portrait of Elisabeth Lederer in her Vienna apartment, photographed c.
-1930.

 Portrait of Elisabeth Lederer was commissioned by Elisabeth's parents in 1914, when she was a young woman but still living at home.
-Klimt and Serena Lederer often argued over the painting, with Klimt never quite satisfied with it.
-Allegedly, Serena Lederer, convinced the portrait was complete, took the painting from Klimt's studio herself.
-Ultimately, the Lederers received the painting in 1916 despite Klimt's desire to keep revising it.
-The painting only left the Lederer collection once in 1917, to display at the Austrian Art Exhibition in Stockholm.
+Klimt worked on the portrait for several years and was reportedly reluctant to consider it finished.
+In 1916, Serena Lederer is said to have taken the portrait from Klimt's studio, believing it to be complete, despite Klimt insisting it was not finished.
+Klimt was paid 35,000 crowns for the work.
+The painting only left the Lederer collection once, to be displayed at the 1917 Austrian Art Exhibition in Stockholm.
+The portrait was described by the Swedish art historian Andreas Lindblom as a figure who had "walked on a road of flowers to her magic carpet", with the "precious stones" of her eyes betraying her humanity.

-Following the Nazi Anschluss, the painting was seized by authorities in Vienna in 1938.
-It survived the war unscathed despite almost being destroyed by fire.
+Following the Nazi annexation of Austria (the "Anschluss") in 1938, the painting was seized by authorities in Vienna.
 Much of the Lederer art collection was destroyed in 1945 when retreating German forces set fire to Immendorf Castle, where the works had been placed for storage, to prevent them from falling into Soviet hands.
 Fifteen paintings by Klimt were destroyed in the fire.
-Portrait of Elisabeth Lederer and the other Lederer family portraits survived because under Nazi regulations, portraits of Jewish sitters were considered not worth confiscating, so they were not sent to the castle but remained at the Dorotheum auction house.
-After the war, the painting was restituted in 1948 to Erich Lederer, Elisabeth's brother.
+Portrait of Elisabeth Lederer and the other Lederer family portraits survived because, under Nazi regulations, portraits of Jewish sitters were seen as not worth confiscating.
+As a result, they were not sent to the castle but instead remained at the Dorotheum auction house.
+After the war, Portrait of Elisabeth Lederer was restituted in 1948 to Erich Lederer, Elisabeth's brother.
 It remained in his possession until 1983 when he sold it to art dealer Serge Sabarsky, two years before his death.